Svetos49/SoftUni-JavaScript/README.md

 The curriculum consists of several professional fields and subsequent specializations, built from specially selected training modules.
 Each training module contains courses with a strong focus on practice and the end of each course include practical and theoretical exam.
 ____________________________________________________________________________________________________________________________________________________________________
 # Modules
--Programming Basic
+- Programming Basic
--Fundamentals
+- Fundamentals
-*JavaScript Advanced
+- JavaScript Advanced
  - JS Applications
  - JS Advanced
 _____________________________________________________________________________________________________________________________________________________________________